 Mattingly announced in the offseason that he wanted to sit out 1996, but did not formally retire, suggesting that he might like to play another year with a team closer to his home in Indiana.
 His children were growing up, his body needed a rest and the Yankees also had a new first baseman in Tino Martinez.
 Ironically, the 1996 Yankees won the World Series.
 It was the team's first championship in 18 years and it marked the beginning of a dynasty that would win five pennants and four World Series crowns between 1996 and 2001.

-On January 22, 1997, after his one year self-imposed rest, Mattingly announced his retirement during a press conference at Yankee Stadium.
-Seven months later, on August 31, 1997, the team held "Don Mattingly Day" at Yankee Stadium.
-During the ceremony, the Yankees retired his No. 23 and dedicated a plaque in Monument Park that called Mattingly: "A humble man of grace and dignity, a captain who led by example, proud of the Pinstripe tradition and dedicated to the pursuit of excellence, a Yankee forever."43
+On January 22, 1997, after his one-year self-imposed rest, Mattingly announced his retirement during a press conference at Yankee Stadium.
+Seven months later, on August 31, 1997, the team held Don Mattingly Day at Yankee Stadium.
+During the ceremony, the Yankees retired his number 23 and dedicated a plaque in Monument Park that called Mattingly "a humble man of grace and dignity, a captain who led by example, proud of the Pinstripe tradition and dedicated to the pursuit of excellence, a Yankee forever."43

-During the ceremony, Mattingly thanked the fans for their years of support, and further added: "I wanted the fans to know over the years everything I did was designed to keep everything strictly baseball for me.
+During the ceremony, Mattingly thanked the fans for their years of support, and added: "I wanted the fans to know over the years everything I did was designed to keep everything strictly baseball for me.
 I tried to stay away from doing too much stuff around town, so when they thought of me, they thought of baseball, not a commercial or something that was going on with you because you became a celebrity."44

-After the event, he talked openly about the pain his back had caused him throughout his career, an issue that he had rarely discussed while he was playing.
+After the event, Mattingly talked of the pain his back had caused him throughout his career, an issue that he had rarely discussed while he was playing.
 "I was born with a congenital defect.
 If I hit too much, I got a pounding soreness.
 It was like a dead ache in my back.
 I still get it today when I go out and hit too many golf balls. … I tried to make the best of it.
 I didn't want to talk about it.
 I didn't want any sympathy from people.
 I didn't want to hear people say, 'How's your back?'
 Or, 'He's struggling because of his back.'
 So what?
 I was able to play for 12 or 13 years, some of those years feeling pretty good, some of those years not feeling so good.
 I was still able to play in the major leagues, and I was very thankful for that.
 I didn't feel it was an area that I really wanted any sympathy for."45

-But by 2003, when his oldest son graduated from high school and his two other boys were getting old enough to handle life without having their father home all the time, he agreed to come back to New York.
+But by 2003, when his oldest son graduated from high school and his two other boys were getting old enough to handle life without having their father home all the time, Mattingly agreed to come back to New York.